Image Source: Kiranraj

 Coffee Plantations: Chikmagalur is famous for its coffee estates.
 Various guided tours offer to tell you about the process of coffee.

 Bhadra Wildlife Sanctuary: The wildlife sanctuary is home to diverse flora and fauna.
-Its easily accessible from the lake and located 35 km.
+It’s easily accessible from the lake and located 35 km away.

 Activities at Ayyanakaere lake

-Photography: Captivating sunrise and sunset views on the background of conical-shaped Shakunagiri, reaching 4,600 feet, offer an excellent opportunity for photographers.
+Photography: Captivating sunrise and sunset views in the background of conical-shaped Shakunagiri, reaching 4,600 feet, offer an excellent opportunity for photographers.

 Fishing and Camping: Fishing and camping are multiple recreational activities where visitors can engage and spend quality time around the lake.

-Trekking: Multiple treks pass through Shakungairi hill that provides opportunities for exploring around the region.
+Trekking: Multiple treks pass through Shakungairi Hill that provide opportunities for exploring around the region.

 Practical Information